 For more information about qualifying conditions, or to learn about the differences in qualifying conditions between adults and minors (qualifying patients under the age of 18), please visit the state’s Medical Marijuana Program Portal through the Department of Consumer Protection.

-Or, if you want to begin the process of connecting to a physician to talk about the possibility of qualifying for a Medical Marijuana Card in CT, let us help by Starting Here.
+Do you want to talk about the possibility of qualifying for a Medical Marijuana Card in CT?
+If so, let us help by Starting Here.

 How Do I Apply for a Medical Marijuana Card in Connecticut?

-To apply for a medical marijuana card in Connecticut, the first thing you’ll need to do is make an appointment with a physician to talk about your potential qualifying condition.
-If you are not diagnosed with one of the conditions listed above, you will NOT be eligible for an MMJ card in the state.
+Make an appointment with a physician to talk about your potential qualifying condition.
+If you are not diagnosed with one of the conditions listed above, you are ineligible for an MMJ card in Connecticut.

-You can either make an appointment with an in-office physician (or simply speak with your PCP), or you can try and get in touch with a Connecticut-based doctor through our online MMJ platform, though last we checked Connecticut did not have a specific state referral system.
-(Feel free to get in touch with us for a list of marijuana doctors operating in the state).
+You can make an appointment with an in-office physician (or simply speak with your PCP).
+Alternatively, you can try and get in touch with a Connecticut-based doctor through our online MMJ platform.

-Once you have spoken with your physician and he/she has deemed you eligible for a qualifying condition, they will register you (and your e-mail) with the state’s Medical Marijuana Program Department of Consumer Protection (DOCP).
+When your physician deems you eligible for a qualifying condition, they will register you (and your e-mail) with the state’s Medical Marijuana Program Department of Consumer Protection (DOCP).

-Once you are in the system, you can then log on yourself and complete the MMJ application online.
-(If you try to apply before you are approved by a physician, you will get the following message: “You have not been identified as a patient.
+Once you are in the system, you can then login and complete the MMJ application online.
+If you try to apply before approval, you get the following message: “You have not been identified as a patient.
 Please see your physician and verify your email address.”

-Without further ado, here are the 3 basic steps for how to get a medical marijuana card in Connecticut:
+Without further ado, here are the three necessary steps for how to get a medical marijuana card in Connecticut.

 Step 1 – Make an Appointment with Your Doctor

-If approved with a legitimate medical condition, your doctor will then certify you and register you in the state’s online application system.
-In order for the physician recommendation/certification, you must provide the following information:
+Only a licensed physician can initiate the process.
+If approved with a legitimate medical condition, your doctor will certify you and register you in the state’s online application system.
+To receive the physician recommendation/certification, you must provide the following information:

-- A valid email address: This will be the main form of communication between you and the Connecticut DOCP, so make sure it is a private address that no one else can access.
+- A valid email address: This is the main form of communication between you and the Connecticut DOCP.
+Make sure it is a private address that no one else can access.
 For example, it is a bad idea to use a work email.